Rigor Mortis (film): Plot

-Sensing powerful evil, a vampire hunting artifact on Yau's wall begins to react.
-Yau rushes to Gau's apartment.
-He finds Gau mortally wounded, savaged by the revived Tung.
-Gau confesses that Tung has risen as a jiangshi and will haunt the apartment complex.
-Moreover, Gau was responsible for Tung's original death, having thrown him over the rails after it turned out Tung had survived the initial fall.
-Gau explains that he is terminally ill, and he had planned to bind the twin ghosts' souls in Tung's soulless body to gain power and extend his own life.
+The creation of the jiangshi alerts Yau.
+He rushes to Gau's apartment and finds Gau mortally wounded by Tung.
+Gau confesses to be responsible for Tung's original death, having thrown him over the rails after he had survived the initial fall.
+Being terminally ill, Gau had planned to bind the twin ghosts' souls in Tung's soulless body to gain power and extend his own life.
 By removing Tung's mask, Meiyi has let the jiangshi run amok.
 Yau alerts Chin, who rushes off to find Yang.

-Yang, searching for her missing son Pak, unwittingly opens the cabinet containing the ghost twins.
-Invisible, they escape.
+Yang, searching for her missing son Pak, unwittingly opens the cabinet containing the ghost twins, which escape.
 Yang encounters Pak, who to her dismay is now a ghost.
-Enraged, she tracks down the jiangshi and attempts to destroy it using an improvised mace, but she is severely outmatched and it ultimately kills her.
+Enraged, she tracks down the jiangshi and attempts to kill it, but it overwhelms and ultimately kills her.
 Chin arrives seconds later and sets the jiangshi aflame with a Molotov cocktail; while this appears to barely damage it, in the ensuing struggle the jiangshi crashes into a store of rice, and is immobilized.
-However, the twin ghosts appear and eagerly possess Tung's corpse.
+However, the twin ghosts appear and possess Tung's corpse.
 Revived, the powerful ghost-infused jiangshi easily impales Chin through the stomach with a pole and leaves him for dead.

 Chin, terribly injured is found by Yau as he prepares to battle the jiangshi.
 Yau uses a spell to stop Chin's bleeding.
 Chin insists on helping, even though Yau warns him he will die.
 Using vampire hunting tools, Yau sets a trap that temporarily binds Tung to that location, allowing Chin to fight him.
 Yau uses his tools to weaken Tung, but Chin is unable to gain the upper hand before the trap expires.
 Yau sees that it is now dawn and drags the entangled Chin and Tung out a window, where they fall into the courtyard.
 The sunlight immediately begins to burn the vampire and the twin spirits are forced out.
 As Tung crumbles to ash, his humanity briefly returns when he witnesses Meiyi slit her own throat.
 Chin and Yau collapse from exhaustion.

 In the final sequence, the audience learns that Chin actually died of suicide, and that the events the film chronicles were created by Chin's dying mind in the process leading to rigor mortis.
-In reality, the film's characters are people Chin passed on the way to his apartment: Yang and Pak are friendly neighbors, Meiyi is a widow admiring a picture of a late Tung, and Yau is a neighbor who rushes in too late to save the hanged Chin.
+The film's characters are people Chin saw on the way to his apartment: Yang and Pak are friendly neighbors, Meiyi is a widow admiring a picture of a late Tung, and Yau is a neighbor who rushes in too late to save the hanged Chin.
 At the morgue, Chin's adult son identifies the body for the medical examiner, Dr. Gau.